 The Graduate Certificate in Data Analytics provides foundational knowledge in data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data.

-The program is designed to provide students with foundational knowledge in data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data, that can be applied to data driven decision-making in any discipline.
+The program is designed to provide students with foundational knowledge in “big data,” data analytics, including data management, machine learning, data mining, statistics, and visualizing and communicating data, that can be applied to data-driven decision making in any discipline.

 Classes benefit from Northeastern’s signature experiential learning program, drawing on students’ current professional experiences to make real-world connections with subject matter.